sillsdev/SpeechAnalyzer/DEVELOPER.md

 1. Wait for the build to complete.
 You will see the following in the *Build Output* window then the project is done compiling:  *Rebuild All: 15 succeeded, 0 failed, 0 skipped*
 1. Depending on the build configuration you selected, *Debug* or *Release*, Visual Studio will create either a *Debug* or *Release* directory at the root of the project. (e.g. SpeechAnalyzer/Debug*).
 1. Copy the Xerces DLL and lib from *xerces-c\lib\* into the *Debug* or *Release* directory.
 You will only need to do this once.
+1. Copy DistFiles\iso639.txt into the *Debug* or *Release* directory.
+You will only need to do this once.
 1. Start SpeechAnalyzer by right-clicking on the *SA* project and selecting *Debug/Start new instance*.

 # Installer Creation